 Format and Publication of University policies

-In most instances, the Responsible Office shall be the University office most directly responsible for implementing and administering the policy.
+In most instances, the responsible office shall be the university office most directly responsible for implementing and administering the policy.

-The university shall maintain an original and the revision history of all university policies and publish and maintain a searchable electronic directory of all university policies on the university’s web site.
+Policy Administration shall maintain an original and the revision history of all university policies and publish and maintain a searchable electronic directory of all university policies on the university’s web site.

-University policies shall include the following information, as applicable:
+Online university policies shall include the following information, as applicable:

 - Policy Title